Siteimprove/CMS-plugin-Wordpress/tests/integration-regressions/README.md

 Reports go to ignored `playwright-report/` and `playwright-integration-regressions-report/`.
 Use `npm run test:regressions:report` to view the latter.
-The manual WordPress integration regressions workflow runs these checks without deployment.
+The WordPress integration regressions workflow runs on pushes to `test/integration-regressions`, testing that branch's plugin source.
+Manual runs can select another plugin revision once the workflow exists on the default branch.
+These runs do not deploy the plugin.
 Ordinary assertion failures remain failures.

 Run `npm run test:regressions:catalog -- --write` after changing `cases.json`.
 See [VALIDATION.md](VALIDATION.md) for the recorded validation and its limits.